How to View GPS Location and Map Data Hidden in Your Photos

 GPS EXIF data is useful for personal organization—but risky when shared publicly.

-Before you upload photos anywhere public, quickly check whether they include location metadata and remove it if needed.
+Before you upload photos anywhere public, quickly check whether they include location metadata with the online EXIF viewer, map the coordinates with the Photo Location Finder, and remove metadata with the EXIF Editor if needed.
+You can also read the metadata FAQ for more privacy and GPS questions.

 Keep Exploring EXIFEditor.io